 It is usually best to delay taking pension benefits until you retire, or at least until your earned income no longer meets your needs.
-Additionally, it may be sensible to delay beyond your retirement, if the income isn't needed, as this could prove beneficial for your Inheritance Tax (IHT) planning if your estate is over the threshold for IHT.

-It can also be beneficial in terms of tax planning if you are unfortunate enough to pass away before age 75, as that would normally make the pension fund or the income it can produce tax free to your beneficiaries.
+Additionally, if you are married or in a civil partnership it may be sensible to delay beyond your retirement, if the income isn't needed, as that could prove beneficial in terms of tax planning if you are unfortunate enough to pass away before age 75, which would normally make the pension fund, or the income it can produce, tax free to your spouse or civil partner.